boileh/OpenCore-Legacy-Patcher-for-tahoe/README.md

 <div align="center">
              <img src="docs/images/OC-Patcher.png" alt="OpenCore Patcher Logo" width="256" />
-             <h1>OpenCore Legacy Patcher For MacOS Tahoe</h1>
+             <h1>OpenCore Legacy Patcher</h1>
 </div>

-this is a fork of opencore lagacy patcher, i'm trying to maek it work with macos tahoe
+This is a fork of [OpenCore-Legacy-Patcher by Dortina](https://github.com/dortania/OpenCore-Legacy-Patcher) that will HOPEFULLY work with macOS Tahoe (26)